mojtaba-arvin/video-service/README.md

 * Supports any S3-compatible object storage like Minio object storage
 * Supports **[gRPC](https://grpc.io/)** protocol for low latency and high throughput communication
 * No use of web frameworks to avoid unnecessary abstractions and dependencies
-* Supports tracking of outputs status and returns progress details of each input or output, including total **passed checking, processing and uploading progress**
+* Supports tracking of outputs status and returns progress details of each input or output, including **checking, processing and uploading progress**
 * Supports force stop outputs, to kill processes and delete all local files
 * All tasks are separate to manage and retry each part again in some exceptions
 * Supports webhook callback when all outputs uploaded